simonme42/gwm_classifier/README.md

 # gwm_classifier
-A BoW ANN attempt to create a classifier for determining the warranty period of construction works
+A bag of words, ANN based attempt to create a classifier for determining the warranty period of construction works